Herolias/GPU-Miner/README.md

 - Verify installation with `nvidia-smi`

 ### "Module 'gpu_core' not found"
-- GPU binaries should be included in the repo
+- GPU binaries are included in the repository
+- Verify `gpu_core/bin/<platform>/` contains `.pyd` (Windows) or `.so` (Linux/macOS) files
+- Re-clone the repository if files are missing

+### "GPU module import failed"
+- Ensure Python version is 3.12+
-- Check that `gpu_core/bin/<platform>/` contains the correct files
+- Check that you're using the correct platform binaries
-- Try reinstalling with the provided scripts
+- Verify all dependencies are installed: `pip install -r requirements.txt`

 ## License